Palm Beach, Florida – Local Drug and Alcohol Treatment Guide

 Mental Health in Palm Beach County

-In 2010, close to 6,000 people in Palm Beach were discharged from the emergency room with a primary diagnosis of mental health issues, while just over 4,000 were discharged following a drug or alcohol diagnosis.21 Mental illness and substance abuse regularly co-occur, and both are considered to be behavioral health issues.
+In 2010, close to 6,000 people in Palm Beach were discharged from the emergency room with a primary diagnosis of mental health issues, while just over 4,000 were discharged following a drug or alcohol diagnosis.21 Mental illness and substance use disorders regularly co-occur, and both are considered to be behavioral health issues.

 Around 10% of Palm Beach County residents in 2010 did not consider themselves to be in “good mental health.”21 Over 65% of those battling mental illness in the state of Florida may go untreated.25